 There were some stunning prints on display, some as big as the walls.
 Each table was set up beautifully with an array of albums, flowers, colours, drapes and even some models to help out.

-Our first reaction was to “get out of dodge” but then we decided to just do it.
+Our first reaction was to "get out of dodge" but then we decided to just do it.
 All we had was an old wallpapering easel with a nice velvet cloth draped over it.
-Just two albums on display, one showing our full wedding photography from start to finish, the other with a selection of shots from a range of previous weddings, and a small bouquet of flowers.
+Just two albums on display.
+One showing our full wedding photography from start to finish, the other with a selection of shots from a range of previous weddings.
+Oh, and a small bouquet of flowers.

-As the doors opened and visitors started pouring in, one of us immediately stood right at the entrance, welcoming people with a big smile and ushering them in the direction of our small, friendly and humble stall.
+As the doors opened and visitors started pouring in, one of us immediately stood right at the entrance.
+Andy would welcome people with a big smile and usher them in the direction of our small, friendly and humble stall.

 Where is this going you may ask?
-Well, no matter what experience you have, no matter how small your portfolio, nine times out of ten, even today, a couple will book you based on your attitude, courtesy and professionalism.
+Well, no matter what experience you have, no matter how small your portfolio, nine times out of ten, even today, a couple will book you based on your:

 They assume that because you are a photographer, you can do the job.
 What is more important to them, is YOU.